tropicsquare/libtropic-linux/Linux_SPI/README.md

 make
 ```

+> [!NOTE]
+> `-DLT_CAL` is used to select Cryptography Function Provider.
+We provide multiple, refer to the [Libtropic SDK documentation](https://tropicsquare.github.io/libtropic/latest/).

 For each example, a binary will be created in the build directory.
 Once all examples are built, **continue with the following section**.

 ### Run a Basic Example: Read CHIP ID and firmware versions